Graph Laplacian Learning with Exponential Family Noise: Graph Inference from Noisy Signals

 \subsection{Graph Inference with Stochastic Latent Variables}

+Taking the probabilistic view of graph inference, MLE is usually preferable due to its consistent performance and other attractive properties.
+However, the likelihood is difficult to compute as it is an integral marginalized over latent smooth signal representations $\mathbf{Y}$.
+One remedy is to use variational approaches to approximate the latent distributions of $\mathbf{Y}$ for a simplified likelihood function.
+Since the MAP in Eq.~\ref{eq:generalized_graph_learning} only differs from MLE in the fact that it ignores the distributions of latent variables $\mathbf{Y}$, this results in a modified version of MAP.

-We develop a variant of our method that considers $Y$ as a stochastic latent variable.
-Since the posterior of a smooth signal representation given its noisy observation $p(y|x)$ is usually not tractable, we use variational approaches and approximate that with an isotropic Gaussian distribution $q(y)$.
-Denote the mean parameter of each Gaussian distribution $q(y_j)$ with mean $\bar{y}_j$, and fix their covariance to be $\Lambda=\lambda I_N$.
+We now consider the model where $\mathbf{y}$ is a stochastic latent variable.
+Since the posterior of a smooth signal representation given its noisy observation $p(\mathbf{y}|\mathbf{x})$ is usually not tractable, we approximate that with an isotropic Gaussian distribution $q(\mathbf{y})$.
+Denote the mean parameter of each Gaussian distribution $q(\mathbf{y}_j)$ with mean $\bar{\mathbf{Y}}_j$, and fix their covariance to be $\mathbf{\Lambda}=\lambda \mathbf{I}_N$.
 We then derive the evidence lower bound (ELBO), and use its negation as a stochastic version of Eq.~\eqref{eq:generalized_graph_learning}:

-The $L$-step then becomes
+The $\mathbf{L}$-step then becomes

-This is similar to Eq.~\eqref{eq:egilmez_smooth_objective}, since $h(L)$ also contains $-\log{\det(L)}$.
-Using the same regularization, Eq.~\eqref{eq:general_vi_L_step} can be solved with \citep{egilmez2017graph} using the data statistic $S=Y Y^T+N\Lambda$.
-The $Y$-step now involves the expectation of $A(Y+\mu\mathbf{1}^T)$ which reflects the stochasticity of $Y$
+This is similar to Eq.~\eqref{eq:egilmez_smooth_objective}, since $h(\mathbf{L})$ also contains $-\log{{\det}^\dagger(\mathbf{L})}$.
+Using the same regularization, Eq.~\eqref{eq:general_vi_L_step} can be solved with \cite{egilmez2017graph} using the data statistic $\mathbf{S}=\mathbf{Y} \mathbf{Y}^T+N\mathbf{\Lambda}$.
+The $\mathbf{y}$-step now involves the expectation of $A(\mathbf{Y}+\boldsymbol{\mu}\mathbf{1}^T)$ which reflects the stochasticity of $\mathbf{Y}$

-As we choose $q(y)$ to be Gaussian, some exponential family distributions will enjoy a closed-form $\mathbb{E}_{q(Y)} A(Y+\mu\mathbf{1}^T)$, while others need to seek approximations.
-The update of $\mu$ remains the same.
+As we choose $q(\mathbf{Y})$ to be Gaussian, some exponential family distributions will enjoy a closed-form $\mathbb{E}_{q(\mathbf{Y})} A(\mathbf{Y}+\boldsymbol{\mu}\mathbf{1}^T)$, while others need to seek approximations.
+The update of $\boldsymbol{\mu}$ remains the same.
 We term this variational based approach as GLEN-VI.
 See details and the full derivation in Appendix~\ref{sec:exp_noise_vi}.